 You have frequent yeast infections.
 Having four or more yeast infections in one year is called recurrent vulvovaginal candidiasis (RVVC).
 Roughly 5% of women develop RVVC and need to be treated for up to 6 months with an antifungal medication.
 Frequent, repeat yeast infections can also be a sign that you have diabetes or another medical condition.

 If you're anxious about your symptoms or they're different from past yeast infections you've had, you may want to see your health care provider for your own peace of mind.
 Because symptoms are uncomfortable, some women will ask for a prescription-strength vaginal cream to ease the itching and burning faster than an over-the-counter product would.

 There are things you can do to prevent yeast infections from returning, and to treat a yeast infection once you have it.

 Yogurt.
 Eating yogurt with live cultures of lactobacillus acidophilus -- a natural, "friendly" bacteria -- may help prevent a yeast infection from recurring.

 Acidophilus.
 Taking supplements containing lactobacillus acidophilus may also help prevent yeast infections.

 Watch what you wear.
 Avoid tight-fitting pants and wear cotton panties to allow your body to "breathe" and stay cool.
 Yeast love a moist, warm environment -- so keep things airy and dry to prevent a yeast infection from coming back.

 Nonprescription vaginal creams.
-If you already have a yeast infection, try one of the over-the-counter medications you can buy in your local drugstore to treat your symptoms.
+If you are sure you have a yeast infection based upon a past episode, try one of the over-the-counter medications you can buy in your local drugstore to treat your symptoms.
 These come in vaginal creams that you insert into the vagina with a plastic applicator, as well as dissolvable tablets or suppositories (oval-shaped doses of the medication you insert into the vagina).